Fiber Bundle Fault Tolerance of GKP Codes: A unique normal form for the Gram matrix

 Let us now turn our attention to the space of all GKP codes.
 By definition each GKP code has an underlying lattice $\CL$ and can be identified with its stabilizer

 Our construction of the GKP moduli space proceeds along the same lines as that of the moduli space of symplectically integral lattices.
 For each lattice type $\CD$, we define a standard GKP code via a stabilizer $\CS_{\sqr}$.
 We then show that each GKP stabilizer $\CS$ with underlying lattice of identical type $\CD$ can be obtained via Gaussian unitary operation as $\CS = U \CS_{\sqr} U^\dagger$.
-Identifying different Gaussian unitaries producing the same code we obtain the set of all codes with underlying lattice of type $\CD$ as the coset manifold $\mgkpd = \GU/N(\CS_{\sqr})$.
-It follows that the GKP moduli space is given by
+Identifying different Gaussian unitaries producing the same code we obtain the set of all codes with underlying lattice of type $\CD$ as the coset manifold